 Her novel for young adults SISTER MISCHIEF was released by Candlewick Press on July 12, 2011.
 Elissa Schappell wrote of SM in Vanity Fair's Hot Type, "You can’t help but cheer as Goode’s crew—starring Esme, a Jewish lesbian songwriter who goes by “M.C.
 Ferocious”; D.J.
 SheStorm, a badass breeder; and M.C.
 Rohini, a hot desi chick and Ferocious’s love interest—take over a pep rally, read Diane di Prima, and throw down rhymes."
 The American Library Association included Sister Mischief in two of its annual honor lists: the Amelia Bloomer Project, recognizing excellence in feminist YA literature, and the Rainbow List (Top Ten selection), recognizing excellence in GLBTQ YA.
 Sister Mischief was also a 2012 Best of The Bay pick by the San Francisco Bay Guardian.

-She was raised in Edina, MN, received her BA in English and Comparative Literature and MFA in Writing from Columbia University, and now lives and multitasks in San Francisco.
-She teaches the art of pitching for Catapult, The Loft, and Stanford University, and she is a 2018-2019 Steinbeck Fellow at San José State University.
+She was raised in Edina, MN, received her BA in English and Comparative Literature and MFA in Writing from Columbia University, and currently teaches in the Feminist, Gender, and Sexuality Studies department at Stanford University.

 Here are some photos of Laura sitting on chairs: